savorjava/SnakeRun/README.md

 # SnakeRun
-A SnakeRun game with Java.
+SnakeRun game with Java (In 2001-2002).
 This is a old time game and you can control one or two snakes on the screen to eat different fruits.
 Those fruit can make your snake longer or shorter.

 ![Start Screen](screen01.png "Start Screen")